FREE DELIVERY FOR ALL ORDERS OVER £50

 In large numbers, however, they can feed on plant roots.
 In severe cases this can cause young seedlings and plants not to develop, or to die.

-Our soil borne predatory mites, Hypoaspis and Macrocheles (Mighty Mite) predators, can be applied to treat Springtails.
-Apply either of the predators to the soil or surface of the compost.
-They will then feed on the eggs or young stages of the Springtail life cycle.
+Our soil borne predatory mites, Hypoaspis and Macrocheles (Mighty Mite) predators, as well as our Atheta coriaria beetles, can be applied to treat Springtails.
+Simply apply the predators to the soil or surface of the compost where they will proceed to feed on the eggs or young stages of the Springtail life cycle.
 The predators will also feed on other pests they locate in the compost such as Fungus Fly larvae and Thrip pupae.
 This makes the predators a good investment for protecting young plants, especially at the propagation stage.

-For more information on Springtails read our new blog post by clicking here.
+For more information on Springtails read our blog post by clicking here.